 Let’s learn more about the range of TSH levels for different groups of people and what to do if your level is too high or too low.

-Here are the normal, low, and high ranges of TSH levels for adults, based on a 2013 study:
+Here are the estimated normal, low, and high ranges of TSH levels for adults, based on a 2013 study:

 And men are more susceptible than women to complications like irregular development of the genitals if they have high TSH.
 Taking thyroid hormone replacement therapy may be necessary for men to balance TSH.

 TSH levels in children can vary based on their age:

 |0–4 days||1.6–24.3 mU/L||< 1 mU/L||> 30 mU/L|